joehiggitt/offside-detector/README.md

 # Tracking Football Players - Offside Detector
 A project aiming to identify football players in broadcast images of football matches and classify them as offside or not.
-I completed this work for my third-year project, as part of my MEng Computer Science degree at the University of Manchester.
+I completed this work for my third-year dissertation project, as part of my MEng (Hons) Computer Science degree at the University of Manchester.

 This README provides instructions on how to install and use the offside detector.

+## Version
+This tool is currently at version 1.0.

 ## Requirements
 - Python 3.11